 Early Career"Every job I’ve gotten since university, I’ve gotten directly through STC.
 And STC has helped me in so many other ways.
-Once, I needed to know the British usage for something.
+Once, mind I needed to know the British usage for something.
 At the end of my work day in California, I emailed the question to the contact for the United Kingdom chapter.
 By the time I got to work the next morning, I had the answer!
 Being part of STC means I have direct access to some of the finest minds in our profession.
 And since they’re eager to share their knowledge, it means I can always learn and grow.

 —Li-At Ruttenberg, member since 2000

 Whether you’re a recent graduate or transitioning to technical communication from another profession, you deserve a good start to your technical communication career.
 STC can give you that start.
 STC can help you plan a career strategy that will take you where you want to be 5, 10, or 20 years down the road.

 As a technical communicator, you need to continuously update your skills and knowledge.
 The technology you document is evolving rapidly, as are the tools you use to document it.
 STC can give you the knowledge to stay ahead of the curve.

 STC's annual conference offers more than 80 educational sessions on every aspect of technical communication.
 Here, technical communicators from around the world gather to share ideas and see demonstrations of products useful to their work.

 STC chapters offer regular meetings and also produce regional conferences and seminars.
 These events offer continuing education throughout the year, as well as opportunities to meet local professionals who share your interests and concerns.

 One of our most valuable resources is the network of nearly 6,000 members worldwide who can offer solutions to the challenges you face in your profession.
 Whatever your situation, chances are someone else has already dealt with a similar problem.
 Peers can also be a great source for job leads, tips on new tools, and industry trends.